Trash Collection & Recycling Information

 Waste oil may be taken to Boxford on Saturdays from 8a.m. to 12p.m.
 Click here for a waste oil voucher.

-Hazardous material collection day will be held on October 27, 2018 from 9 am - 1 pm at the Masconomet Regional High School.
-Materials to bring include: paints, gas cylinders,cleaners, corrosives, polishes, resins and adhesives, poisons, pesticides, insecticides, herbicides, fertilizers, fungicides, mercury, waste fuels, spot removers, varnish strippers, solvents, stains, fire extinguishers, batteries, photo chemicals, chemistry kits, swimming pool chemicals, anti-freeze, auto products.
+Hazardous material collection day is held each Fall at the Masconomet Regional High School.
+This year's Topsfield collection will be on October 26, 2019.
+Acceptable items include: paints, gas cylinders,cleaners, corrosives, polishes, resins and adhesives, poisons, pesticides, insecticides, herbicides, fertilizers, fungicides, mercury, waste fuels, spot removers, varnish strippers, solvents, stains, fire extinguishers, batteries, photo chemicals, chemistry kits, swimming pool chemicals, anti-freeze, auto products.

-Topsfield residents are permitted to utilize other surrounding Town's Household Hazardous Waste events.
-Click here for the 2018 schedule of events, directions to facilities and list of allowable items.
+Please note that Topsfield residents are permitted to utilize other surrounding Town's Household Hazardous Waste events.
+Click Here for the 2019 schedule of events, directions to facilities and list of allowable items.

 The Board of Health, in conjunction with the Topsfield Fire Department, placed a Sharps/Needles Disposal Kiosk at the Topsfield Fire Station, 27 High Street.
 Sharps must be placed in a plastic container - no loose needles allowed.
 The Disposal Kiosk is outside the station on the left side of the building.
 No charge for disposal.